transcending1/Review/admin/subpage/modules/module_doc/SGD Regression.md

 ### 9.shuffle
-+ Description

-Whether or not the training data should be shuffled after each epoch.
+'Whether or not the training data should be shuffled\n              after each epoch.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |